 Scientific Committee

-The Scientific Committee consists of experts in research and innovation, specializing in games, open science, and the application of research to industry.
-It is responsible for ensuring the scientific and ethical direction of Game in Lab, as well as for selecting projects for the annual calls for proposals.
+The Scientific Committee consists of experts in research and innovation, who specialize in games, open science, and the application of research to industry.
+The Scientific Committee is responsible for the scientific and ethical direction of Game in Lab, and for selecting projects for the annual calls for projects.

 -